helios19/customer-analytics/README.md

 **UI**

-To access the UI of this application just open your browser and enter `http://localhost:8080`.
-Make sure port `8080` is not uses by any other process.
-Then you should be able to access the Customer Classification view filter.
+To access the UI of this application just open your favorite browser and enter `http://localhost:8080`.
+Make sure port `8080` is not uses by another process.
+Then you should be able to access the Customer Classification page view.

 Requirement assumptions
 --

-Given the requirements the following list of assumptions have been made while designing the solution:
+Given the provided high-level requirements the following list of assumptions have been made while designing the solution:

 - Even though no detailed technical requirements have been provided, the following technical points have been considered while implementing the solution:

-    - Discoverability and consistency provided by HATEAOS and HAL specification (only implemented for error handling and POST operation)
+    - Discoverability and consistency provided by HATEAOS and HAL specification (only implemented for error handling using `VndError` response object)
     - Vulnerability of the system through common XSS attacks
     - Performance and scalability of the system
     - Testability of the system from the start through BDD